 We are transitioning from a manufacturing model in which we primarily manufactured and assembled our products at our San Jose, California location, to one where we rely on third-party manufacturers and tier 1 partners in Japan and potentially other foreign and domestic locations.
 We currently have an agreement with one such manufacturer of key components and are in negotiations with other third parties to provide contract manufacturing of certain of our products.
 As we transition manufacturing to third-party manufacturers and Tier 1 partners, we plan to maintain certain levels of in-house manufacturing capabilities for new product introduction, prototyping, and small quantity order fulfillment.
-We believe the use of third-party manufacturers and Tier 1 partners, we may lose revenue, incur increased costs and potentially harm our customer relationships.
+We believe the use of third-party manufacturers and Tier 1 partners will have benefits, but in the near term, while we begin manufacturing with new partners, we may lose revenue, incur increased costs and potentially harm our customer relationships.

 Reliance on third-party manufacturers reduces our control over the manufacturing process, including reduced control over quality, product costs and product supply and timing.
 We may experience delays in shipments or issues concerning product quality from our third-party manufacturers.
 If any of our third-party manufacturers experience interruptions, delays or disruptions in supplying our products, including by natural disasters, COVID-19, other health epidemics and outbreaks, or work stoppages or capacity constraints, our ability to ship products to distributors and customers would be delayed.
 In addition, unfavorable economic conditions could result in financial distress among third-party manufacturers upon which we rely, thereby increasing the risk of disruption of supplies necessary to fulfill our production requirements and meet customer demands.
 Additionally, if any of our third-party manufacturers experience quality control problems in their manufacturing operations and our products do not meet customer or regulatory requirements, we could be required to cover the cost of repair or replacement of any defective products.
 These delays or product quality issues could have an immediate and material adverse effect on our ability to fulfill orders and could have a negative effect on our operating results.
-In addition, such delays or issues with product quality could adversely affect our reputation and our repairement, or if third-party manufacturers experience financial, operational, manufacturing capacity or other difficulties, or experience shortages in required to re-design our products in required to seek alternate manufacturers and we may be required to re-design our products.
-It would be time-consuming, and could be costly and impracticable, to begin to use new manufacturers and designs, and such changes could cause significant interruptions in supply and could have an adverse effect on our ability to meet our scheduled product deliveries and may subsequently lead to the loss of sales.
-While we take measu
+In addition, such delays or issues with product quality could adversely affect our reputation and our relationship with our channel partners.
+If third-party manufacturers experience financial, operational, manufacturing capacity or other difficulties, or experience shortages in required components, or if they are otherwise unable or unwilling to continue to manufacture our products in required volumes or at all, our supply may be disrupted, we may be required to seek alternate manufacturers and we may be required to re-design our products.
+It would be time-consuming, and could be costly and impracticable, to begin to use new manufacturers and designs, and such changes could cause significant interruptions in s